DerwenAI/pytextrank/README.md

 [WordNet](https://spacy.io/universe/project/spacy-wordnet)
 and
 [DBpedia](https://wiki.dbpedia.org/)
-both provide means for inferring links among entities, and can be applied even in cases where those links are not explicit within the text.
+both provide means for inferring links among entities, and purpose-built knowledge graphs can be applied for specific use cases.
+These can help enrich a lemma graph even in cases where links are not explicit within the text.
 Consider a paragraph that mentions `cats` and `kittens` in different sentences: an implied semantic relation exists between the two nouns since the lemma `kitten` is a hyponym of the lemma `cat` -- such that an inferred link can be added between them.
-Purpose-built knowledge graphs can be applied to enrich the lemma graph for specific use cases.

 This has an additional benefit of linking parsed and annotated documents into more structured data, and can also be used to support